- September 28, 2021

 - Premises Liability

-The state of Georgia holds landlords legally responsible for safe operation and proper maintenance of the elevators in their buildings.
-This includes obtaining necessary permits, keeping inspection records for the required period of time, and making sure inspections are actually performed on schedule.
-For power-operated elevators, this includes basic inspections every six months, as well as full load testing every five years, to ensure that the elevator’s rating is accurate.
+The state of Georgia holds landlords legally responsible for the safe operation and proper maintenance of the elevators in their buildings.
+This encompasses obtaining necessary permits, keeping inspection records for the required period of time, and making sure inspections are performed on schedule.
+For power-operated elevators, this includes conducting basic inspections every six months, as well as complete load testing every five years, in order to ensure that the elevator’s rating is accurate.